 Today, more than ever before, the tremendous excitement in the field and the increased momentum brought about by the latest approvals of immunotherapy-based treatments in various cancer types has shown the clear need for the Journal for Immunotherapy of Cancer, an outlet devoted to and created by today's leaders in the field.

-As a way to say thank you to the dedicated Society members who tirelessly work to advance the science and ultimately to improve the lives of patients with cancer, SITC is pleased to offer Society members waived article processing charges for manuscripts accepted in 2015.
-To take advantage of this member benefit, contact SITC at +1 414-271-2456 or email@example.com for your member code.
+As a way to say thank you to the dedicated society members who tirelessly work to advance the science and ultimately to improve the lives of patients with cancer, SITC is pleased to offer society members waived article processing charges for manuscripts accepted through 2016.
+To take advantage of this member benefit, contact SITC at +1 414-271-2456 or firstname.lastname@example.org for your member code.